klahnakoski/JSONQueryExpressionTests/docs/GSOC Proposal.md

 ## Schema-Independent Query Language?

-Under a changing schema, can we write queries that do not change meaning as the schema expands?
-For hierarchical data, data that fits in a [snowflake schemas](https://en.wikipedia.org/wiki/Snowflake_schemahierarchical): **Yes!
+Under an expanding schema, can we write queries that do not change meaning?
+For hierarchical data, data that fits in a [snowflake schema](https://en.wikipedia.org/wiki/Snowflake_schemahierarchical): **Yes!
 Yes we can!!!**

 Each JSON document can be seen as a single point in a multidimensional Cartesian space; where the properties represent coordinates in that space.
 Inner objects simply add dimensions, and nested object arrays represent constellations of points in an even-higher dimensional space.
 These multidimensional [data cubes](https://en.wikipedia.org/wiki/OLAP_cube) can be represented by [fact tables](https://en.wikipedia.org/wiki/Fact_table) in a [data warehouse](https://en.wikipedia.org/wiki/Data_warehouse).
 Fact tables can be queried with [MDX](https://en.wikipedia.org/wiki/MultiDimensional_eXpressions).